LLNL/mpibind/tutorials/eurosys25/module1.md

 160
 ```

-Note that `tioga20` and `lassen29` are compute nodes, not ogin nodes!
+Note that `tioga20` and `lassen29` are compute nodes, not login nodes!

 </details>